The Best Source of Protein – My Personal Favorite Supplement!

 Why do You Need Protein?

-In Greek protein means “first” which says lot.
-On a biological level, proteins are sort of like Legos for our bodies.
+In Greek protein means “first” which says a lot.
+On a biological level, proteins are sort of like Legos for our bodies that help in the biological formulation.
 Protein is essential for life – it’s a building block of every human cell and is involved in the vital biochemical functions of the human body.
 Protein make up our organs, hormones, muscles, hair, skin, connective tissue, antibodies, enzymes, and more.
 It’s particularly important in growth, development, and tissue repair.

 How Much Protein do You Need?